isomerpages/moe-nushigh/_students-and-parents/School Fees.md

 6\.
 The softcopy of the form in PDF is available here.
 [Form - Direct Debit Authorisation NUSHS Students.pdf](/files/nushs.pdf)

 7\.
-Should deductions via the Giro scheme be unsuccessful due to insufficient funds, students may be required to pay the fees by cheque / cash at the School’s General Office, subject to an administrative charge of S$10.
+Should deductions via Giro scheme be unsuccessful due to insufficient funds, students may be required to pay the fees via paynow/internet banking, subject to an administrative charge of $10.00.

 8\.
 Please refer to the table below for GIRO deduction date.
 Feb’s deduction will be for school fees of Jan and Feb.
 Sept’s deduction will be for the school fees of Sept and Oct.
 Oct’s deduction will be for the school fees of Nov and Dec.